ZapoVerde/SillyTavern-Chapterize/README.md

 ## How it Works

-When you trigger Chapterize the extension determines whether the active character is a **base character** (first chapterize) or an **existing chapter card** already carrying a `(ChX)` suffix (subsequent chapterizes), then opens the Chapterize Workshop:
+When you trigger Chapterize the extension determines whether the active character is a **base character** (first chapterize) or an **existing chapter card** already carrying a `(ChX)` suffix (subsequent chapterizes), then opens a four-step wizard:

-### 1. Parallel AI Analysis
+### Step 1 — Character Workshop

-Two LLM calls fire simultaneously as soon as the modal opens:
+Two LLM calls fire simultaneously as soon as the modal opens: the **Card Audit** and the **Situation Summary** (see Step 2).
+A third call fetches and analyses the lorebook in parallel (see Step 3).

-- **Card Audit:** Analyses the character description against the session transcript and generates prose snippets — drop-in replacements for sections whose facts have changed.
-- **Situation Summary:** Creates a present-tense narrative brief (200–500 words) covering where the story stands, including unresolved threads and character realizations.

-### 2. Character Workshop

-A three-tab editor lets you stage changes to the character description before anything is saved:
+The Character Workshop is a three-tab editor for staging changes to the character description:

 - **Draft Bio** — the full description in an editable textarea.
 Edit directly, or use the Ingester to apply AI suggestions section by section.
 A "Revert to Original" button resets it to the unmodified card text.
-- **AI Raw** — the unprocessed card-audit output for reference.
-A regenerate button re-runs the call against the current Draft Bio, and a warning banner appears if the draft has been manually edited since the last generation.
+- **AI Raw** — the unprocessed card-audit output.
+A regenerate button re-runs the call against the current Draft Bio.
+A warning banner appears if any suggestions remain unapplied or unrejected.
-- **Ingester** — a side-by-side panel that parses the AI output into individual section suggestions.
-Each suggestion shows the matching current draft text alongside the AI's proposed replacement.
-Click **Apply** to patch the Draft Bio in-place.
+- **Ingester** — a section-aware diff panel.
+A dropdown lists every parsed suggestion; each entry is prefixed with ✓ (applied), ✗ (rejected), or nothing (unresolved).
+The diff pane shows a word-level comparison between the matching bio section and the current editor content.
+Controls:
+  - **➡ (Next)** — jumps to the next unresolved suggestion.
+  - **Revert to AI** — resets the editor to the original AI-generated text for this suggestion.
+  - **Revert to Bio** — resets the editor to whatever the matching bio section currently contains.
+  - **Reject** — marks the suggestion dismissed without applying it.
+  - **Apply** — patches the Draft Bio in-place with the editor content and marks the suggestion ✓.

-### 3. Situation Summary
+### Step 2 — Situation Workshop

-A separate editable textarea for the situation output, with its own regenerate button.
-This text is appended to the character description behind a fixed separator so it feeds future sessions as `PRIOR CHAPTER SUMMARY` without cluttering the prose you edit.
+An editable textarea receives the **Situation Summary**: a 200–500 word present-tense narrative brief covering where the story stands, unresolved threads, and character realizations.
+It has its own regenerate button.
+The **Turns** input (1–10, default 4) controls how many turn pairs are seeded into the new chapter chat.

-### 4. Lorebook Integration
+### Step 3 — Lorebook Workshop

-The **Update Lorebook** button opens a separate modal at any time without blocking the main flow.
-It fires a third LLM call, then lets you stage entry updates using the same Freeform / Ingester tab pattern. **All lorebook changes are staged in memory until Finalize** — Apply Entry and Apply All do not write to the server.
+The lorebook call fires in parallel with the bio and situation calls at modal open.
+Step 3 exposes the result in two tabs:

+- **Freeform** — the raw AI output, fully editable before parsing.
+- **Ingester** — parses the freeform text into structured `UPDATE` and `NEW` blocks.
+Each suggestion is enriched with a UID anchor into `_draftLorebook` and an AI snapshot for revert operations.
+Controls mirror the character ingester:
+  - **➡ (Next)** — jumps to the next unresolved suggestion.
+  - **Revert to AI** — resets the three editor fields (Name, Keys, Content) to the original AI text.
+  - **Revert to Draft** — resets the editor fields to whatever is currently staged in `_draftLorebook` for the linked entry (disabled for unapplied NEW entries).
+  - **Reject** / **Apply** — per-suggestion staging (no server write).
+  - **Apply All Unresolved** — applies every unreviewed suggestion after a confirmation dialog.

+**All lorebook changes are staged in memory until Finalize.** Staged changes persist across Lorebook tab open/close within the same Chapterize session.

-### 5. Finalize & Commit
+### Step 4 — Review & Commit

+A pre-flight summary shows the target character name and operation mode (clone or edit-in-place), the number of messages being carried into the new chat, and how many lorebook entries are staged for update or creation.
+A pending-review warning is shown if any lorebook suggestions remain unresolved.

 Clicking **Finalize** runs four steps in sequence, each tracked in a Commit Receipts panel:

 1. **Card Save** — creates a clone card (`CharName (Ch1)`) on the first chapterize, or edits the existing chapter card in-place and bumps its name (`(ChX)` → `(ChX+1)`) on subsequent ones.
-2. **Lorebook Save** — bulk-writes any staged lorebook changes to the server (skipped if the lorebook modal was never opened this session).
+2. **Lorebook Save** — bulk-writes all staged lorebook changes to the server (skipped if no changes were staged).
 3. **Chat Save** — creates a new chat file (`ch1`, `ch2`, …) seeded with the last N turns for tone continuity.
 4. **Navigate** — switches you to the new chat automatically.

 If any step fails, the receipts panel shows which step errored.
 Steps that already succeeded are not re-run on retry — clicking Finalize again resumes from the first incomplete step.

 **Cancel before any commit** wipes all staged state. **Cancel after a partial commit** relabels to "Close" and keeps the receipts visible so you can see what was saved and retry if needed.

-## Lorebook Staging in Detail

-The lorebook modal uses two tabs:

-- **Freeform** — the raw AI output, fully editable before parsing.
-- **Ingester** — parses the freeform text into structured `UPDATE` and `NEW` blocks.
-For each suggestion you can edit the keys and content, preview the current entry (for UPDATE suggestions), and apply individually or all at once.
-Applied suggestions are marked with ✓ in the dropdown.

-Staged changes persist across lorebook modal open/close within the same Chapterize session, so you can close and reopen the lorebook modal without losing your work.

 ## Model Recommendations 🧠